Skip to main content

 1. Your risk of heart disease

-If you have a severe mental illness, you're more at risk of heart disease1.
+If you have a severe mental illness, you're more at risk of heart disease.

 2. Changes to your mental health after a heart event

-Anyone with a heart condition can experience emotional changes after a heart attack.
+Anyone with a heart condition can experience emotional changes after a heart event or diagnosis.
 This can be related to feelings of uncertainty around the condition or the fear of the unknown.

 A lot of the dietary recommendations for a healthy heart are also recommended to maintain good brain health.
 Whether it's heart disease or mental illness that comes first, in both situations a change in diet can be a key preventative measure.